claffin/cloudproxy/README.md

 - **GCP**: Check that the service account has necessary permissions
 - **DigitalOcean**: Verify the access token has write permissions
 - **Hetzner**: Ensure the API token is valid
+- **Vultr**: Verify the API token has appropriate permissions and the selected plan/region is available

 #### Docker container issues
 ```bash